 FAQs

-Chalking paint occurs when the paint film breaks down due to UV rays and moisture.
-This breakdown is accelerated by low quality paint.
+Chalking occurs when the paint film breaks down due to UV rays and moisture on any paint surface.
+This breakdown releases pigment particles and causes binder degradation, accelerated by low quality paint or using interior paint outdoors.